Shavon Shields: Olimpia Milano (2020–2026)

 On July 9, 2020, Shields signed with Olimpia Milano of the Lega Basket Serie A and the EuroLeague.
 He averaged 13.8 points and 4.0 rebounds per game, shooting 43.2 percent from three-point range.
 Shields was named to the All-EuroLeague second team.
 He extended his contract for two seasons on September 8, 2021.
 On December 6, he suffered a fracture of the right radius with capsuloligamentous involvement during the fourth quarter of a game against Real Madrid.
 He was most recently the LBA Most Valuable Player Finals (2022).
 On June 24, 2023, Shields renewed his contract with the Italian powerhouse through 2026.

+Fenerbahçe (2026–present)

+On July 9, 2026, Shields signed a two-year deal with Fenerbahçe of the Basketbol Süper Ligi (BSL) and the EuroLeague.